 Product Warranties.
 The Company generally warrants that its products sold to its customers will conform to its approved specifications and be free from defects in material and workmanship under normal use and conditions for one year.
-The Company may also offer one to three year limited warranties based on product type and negotiated warranty terms with certain customers.
+The Company may also offer one to three-year limited warranties based on product type and negotiated warranty terms with certain customers.
 The Company accrues warranty costs to Cost of sales at the time of sale of warranted products.

 Foreign Currency Translation/Transactions.
 The functional currency of all of the Company's foreign subsidiaries is the U.S. dollar.
-Assets and liabilities denominated in non-U.S. dollars have been remeasured into U.S. dollars at current exchange rates for monetary assets and liabilities and historical exchange rates for non-monetary assets and liabilities.
+Assets and liabilities denominated in non-U.S. dollars have been remeasured into U.S. dollars at current exchange rates for monetary assets and liabilities.
 Non-U.S. dollar denominated transactions have been remeasured at average exchange rates in effect during each period, except for those cost of sales and expense transactions related to non-monetary balance sheet amounts which have been remeasured at historical exchange rates.
 The gains or losses from foreign currency remeasurement are included in earnings.